son-vyas/project_documentation/chapter1/intro_to_MIQ.md

-ManageIQ is an Open source hybrid IT management platform to manage Public & Private cloud providers, IT automation like Ansible Tower, and container environments link Kubernetes & OpenShift.
+ManageIQ is an Open source hybrid IT management platform to manage Public & Private cloud providers, IT automation like Ansible Tower, and container environments like Kubernetes & OpenShift.

 ### Architecture